 Source: DV / Harris Poll (June 2019)

 Delivering ads adjacent to risky content is a strong threat to digital ad budgets in 2019.
-Brand safety violations have a material, adverse impact on consumer sentiment - with real commercial implications.
-The number of brand safety incidents are also on steep rise, especially on newer and emerging channels - compared to the year before, we recorded a 194% increase in mobile app brand safety incident rate in 2019 (DV 2019 Global Insights Report).
+Brand safety violations have a material, adverse impact on consumer sentiment – with real commercial implications.
+The number of brand safety incidents are also on a steep rise, especially on newer and emerging channels – compared to the year before, we recorded a 194% increase in mobile app brand safety incident rate in 2019 (DV 2019 Global Insights Report).

 What is “safe” or suitable context may vary widely from brand to brand.
 A travel agency would typically wish content on travel mishaps and accidents to be avoided for their ads; a travel insurance provider may find the same content suitable and even target it.
 But making this distinction given the sheer volume of content on the Internet requires a deeper understanding of the context in each case.